top of page

 What Influences A Brokers Fee?

-The size of your mortgage may impact the fee, as well as your needs and the broker's workload.
-This system, influenced by different factors, can sometimes be unpredictable.
+The size of your mortgage may impact the fee, as well as your requirements and, possibly, the broker's workload.

 Brokers should quickly confirm their fee after understanding your situation and needs, which can save you both time and money.